Teksta versija

 Section 25.
 General Provisions for Data Availability

-(2) In accordance with Regulation No 223/2009, the statistical institution may transfer data to the Statistical Office of the European Union, Statistical Institutions of other European Union Member States, the European Central Bank and employees of the European System of Central Banks.
+(2) In accordance with Regulation No. 223/2009, a statistical institution may transfer data to the Statistical Office of the European Union, Statistical Institutions of other European Union Member States, the European Central Bank and employees of the European System of Central Banks.

-(3) The data and official statistics that allow direct or indirect identification of a private individual may be disseminated on the condition that a written permission of the respective private individual has been received, specifying the type of data to be disseminated and the time period.
+(3) The data and official statistics that allow direct or indirect identification of a private individual may be disseminated on the condition that a written permission of the respective private individual has been received, specifying the type of data to be disseminated and the period of dissemination.

-(4) The data that allow indirect identification of private individual or State institution may be used for research purposes in accordance with the procedures laid down in this Chapter.
-Research within the meaning of this Chapter is work that provides case studies, analysis, drawing up of conceptual proposals or impact assessment.
+(4) The data that allow indirect identification of a private individual or State authority may be used for research purposes in accordance with the procedures laid down in this Chapter.
+Within the meaning of this Chapter, research is a work that provides case studies, analysis, drawing up of conceptual proposals or impact assessment.

-(5) Data dissemination restrictions laid down in Paragraphs three and four of this Section shall not apply to the following data on legal persons governed by private law or an association of such persons, and State institution and their activities:
+(5) The restrictions on data dissemination laid down in Paragraphs three and four of this Section shall not apply to the following data on natural persons performing economic activities, legal persons governed by private law or an association of such persons, and State authorities and their activities:

 2) number of persons employed;